 Homemade Pappardelle pasta with duck, porcini mushrooms, and shaved parmigiana in a brandy sauce with truffle oil, known as Pappardelle All’ Anatra, followed.

 The next dish was outrageous, both in taste and presentation.
 Made using the latest cooking techniques in Italy (Maria just returned from her latest trip), the branzino, shrimp, clams, calamari, and mussels are cooked wrapped with in cellophane – known as cartoccio.

 Room for Dessert?

-With little to no room left after this amazing four course meal, out comes a homemade whipped lemon sorbeto with homemade limoncello (made by Raffaele).
+With little to no room left after this amazing four-course meal, out comes a homemade whipped lemon sorbet with homemade limoncello (made by Raffaele).

 But wait…after that they brought out the most delectable homemade tiramisu and espresso.
 I am not usually a fan of tiramisu but savored every last bit of my half!

 This eating experience was top notch.
 Each course was artfully prepared in what Mama Maria said was “made with her heart” -and you could truly tell.
 (BTW, I wanted to hug her when we had the honor of meeting her, but thought that it may seem odd.)